pgguido/datamanager/README.md

   * Multi-level security model allowing users to control read/write access to the data

 The initial target for this application is the Chrome browser and Chrome Packaged App.

+Please refer to the "Coding Conventions" file in this repository for additional details about this project.